SuperOfficeDocs/crmscript/docs/api-reference/classes/NSConfigurationAgent/GetCSAuthUrl.md

 Will generate an url to the emarketing module

-**Parameters:**
+## Parameters

- - **language** By setting this parameter, you can change the CS language for the current user.
+* **language** By setting this parameter, you can change the CS language for the current user.
- - **programName** In this parameter you must specify which CS program you want to create an URL for.
+* **programName** In this parameter you must specify which CS program you want to create an URL for.
 Valid examples are "ticket", "rms", "spm" etc.
- - **action** Here you can optionally specify the action for the current program.
+* **action** Here you can optionally specify the action for the current program.
 This will enable you to go to a specific screen.
- - **extraParameters** If an action is specified, you can specify extra parameters here.
+* **extraParameters** If an action is specified, you can specify extra parameters here.
 This can be used to set specific behaviour for the chosen screen/action.
 If an empty action is supplied, this parameter will be ignored.

 **Returns:** String